Simatwa/tdwnsv3/README.md

 ```
 2. `$ tdwnsv3`

-By default, the server fires up with the following configurations:
+<p align="center">By default, the server fires up with the following configurations:</p>

 <table align='center'>
 <thead>